Life on Life’s Terms. 3 Years of Recovery

 On Quitting the Drink

-I cracked open a Diet Coke and took a bite of the manchego cheese.
-Oh my goodness- it was so good!
-It is the same brand we often purchase, but depending on the temperature and sliced thickness it always tastes somehwhat different.
-Tonight it was slightly nutty and had a melt in the mouth kind of consistency.
-I took a sip of my soda and sampled the gruyere.
+I cracked open a Diet Coke and took a bite of the Manchego cheese.
+Oh my goodness—it was so good!
+It’s the same brand we often purchase, but depending on the temperature and how it’s sliced, it always tastes somewhat different.
+Tonight it was slightly nutty and had a melt-in-your-mouth consistency.
+I took a sip of my soda and sampled the Gruyère.

-It’s been a while since I’ve marveled at the fact that I experience eating in a totally different way since I’ve quit the drink.
-It’s been 6 months and 2 weeks since my last sip of a spirit and shocking to what was my old self 6 and a half months ago would have believed, I miss absolutely nothing about it.
+It’s been a while since I’ve marveled at the fact that I experience eating in a totally different way since I’ve quit drinking.
+It’s been 6 months and 2 weeks since my last sip of alcohol, and shocking to what my old self 6½ months ago would have believed, I miss absolutely nothing about it.

 I would not have even wanted appetizers if we didn’t have wine on board.
-Not that there was a chance akin to the possibility of an ice cube surviving in hell that I wouldn’t have ensured there was at least a month supply for a small army on board before leaving the dock.
+Not that there was a chance—akin to the possibility of an ice cube surviving in hell—that I wouldn’t have ensured there was at least a month’s supply for a small army on board before leaving the dock.

-For a long few years before I quit, there was hardly a food that I wouldn’t want without wine or beer.
-White wine particularly was my vice.
+For a long few years before I quit, there was hardly a food I wouldn’t want without wine or beer.
+White wine, particularly, was my vice.
 Chilled white wine.
-It made EVERYTHING taste better.
+It made everything taste better.
 It soothed my nerves.
 It made me relaxed.
 It made me funnier.
 I didn’t have a problem.
 I didn’t do anything dangerous.
-I just really really loved wine and beer.
-I could quit anytime I want to.
+I just really, really loved wine and beer.
+I could quit anytime I wanted to.
 I often did.
 I went back because I missed the taste.
 My food wasn’t the same without it.
 I didn’t relax the same.
 I could quit.
 I could…

 Right?

 I quit at least every two months or so and actually didn’t drink for a few days.
-But then there was a celebration, a party, a fun dinner with friends, a romantic dinner with the hubby, a stressful day.
+But then there was a celebration, a party, a fun dinner with friends, a romantic dinner with my husband, a stressful day.
 Trump said something offensive.
 I had a good show to kick back with.
 My soap opera was on.
 It was Tuesday.

-Six months after my last gulp I am 100% in the know about how unbelievably wrong I was.
-Wrong about every last “good” or “normal” thing I attributed to alcohol.
+Six months after my last gulp, I am 100% aware of how unbelievably wrong I was—wrong about every last “good” or “normal” thing I attributed to alcohol.

-Like the book I didn’t read’s title states “Alcohol Lied to Me”.
-Food is sooooo much better without it.
+Like the book title states, “Alcohol Lied to Me.”
+Food is so much better without it.
 I don’t even know if I had taste buds with it.
-I have the ability to realize I’m full and stop eating.
-When I drank I thought I was enjoying food and wanted more because it was so good.
+I now have the ability to realize I’m full and stop eating.
+When I drank, I thought I was enjoying food and wanted more because it was so good.
 I believed that lie too.
-I already passed the honeymoon phase of realizing this.
-Tonight I just happened to remember and feel a bit marveled by how duped I was.
+I’ve already passed the honeymoon phase of realizing this.
+Tonight, I just happened to remember and feel a bit amazed by how duped I was.

 Because alcohol lies.
 Because it’s a chemical that makes you crave it.
-It’s almost like a host body that needs more to keep the host alive.
-It took me as it’s servant.
+It’s almost like a host that needs more to keep itself alive.
+It took me as its servant.
 Everyone else is doing it too.
 They are actually jumping off the proverbial bridge.

 A book I did read that made an enormous difference is “The Naked Mind” by Annie Grace.
-It inspired me to quit about a year and a half before I was ready too.
-A huge point the author makes is that it is easy if you look at it as a positive in your life.
+It inspired me to quit about a year and a half before I was ready to.
+A huge point the author makes is that it becomes easier if you begin to see it as a positive in your life.

-I wasn’t ready to do that at the time but I understood the message.
-I might never have been ready unless I hit bottom the way I unwilling did this year on 2/8/21.
-While laying out on a gurney in the hallway for hours in the middle of the night at the ER, I knew it was time.
+I wasn’t ready to do that at the time, but I understood the message.
+I might never have been ready unless I hit bottom the way I unwillingly did this year on 2/8/21.
+While lying on a gurney in the hallway for hours in the middle of the night in the ER, I knew it was time.
 Episodes like that one were far and few between, but one is too many.
 People who don’t drink would never end up in that kind of situation.

 I didn’t want to be one of those people.
 I didn’t want to want something bad for me anymore.
-I didn’t want it to be that there wasn’t a snowballs chance in hell that I would leave a dock on a boat without knowing that alcohol will be with me.
+I didn’t want it to be that there wasn’t a snowball’s chance in hell that I would leave a dock on a boat without knowing alcohol would be with me.
 It seemed normal at the time, but there is absolutely, positively nothing normal about that.
 That feeling is the sign of a problem.
 It’s so common we rationalize it.

-I can’t tell you how good it feels to be free from the grip of believing a drink makes anything, even temporarily better.
-My intellect knew it, but until I did it and embraced that I wasn’t missing out on anything, I didn’t want to believe it.
+I can’t tell you how good it feels to be free from the grip of believing a drink makes anything—even temporarily—better.
+My intellect knew it, but until I lived it and embraced the fact that I wasn’t missing out on anything, I didn’t want to believe it.

 I am happier.
 I still dance around and act like my clown self.
-I am missing out on NOTHING worthwhile.
-I am missing out on 18lbs, a lighter wallet, stupid decisions, regrets, headaches, cravings and obsession with what I will eat and drink next.
-Good riddance!!!
+I am missing out on nothing worthwhile.
+I am missing out on 18 pounds, a lighter wallet, stupid decisions, regrets, headaches, cravings, and obsession with what I will eat and drink next.
+Good riddance.

 That is how I feel 6 months in.
 I hope to continue.
 I have plenty of AA people warning me to be careful.
-It scares me enough to not be cocky about it and stay the path.
-But I do want to share that it’s wonderful and if you even think for a moment you might have a problem, then you do.
-If you wonder if you can say goodbye to it forever and feel good about it, I’m telling you from a very little bit of experience that you can.
+It scares me enough not to be cocky about it and to stay the path.
+But I do want to share that it’s wonderful, and if you even think for a moment you might have a problem, then you do.
+If you wonder if you can say goodbye to it forever and feel good about it, I’m telling you from a very small amount of experience that you can.

 Alcohol lies.
 Sober is the new cool.
 I love everything about quitting the drink.